-There are food and drink machines located on the ground floor of building 833 (in the common room) and in the games room of 838.
+There are food and drink machines located on the ground floor in the games area.
 These are provided by EFTPOS Vending and do not accept cash.
 If you have any questions or concerns regarding the vending machines please contact EFTPOS Vending directly on the numbers advertised on the machines.